netscaler/netscaler-k8s-ingress-controller/docs/how-to/webhook-use-case.md

 1. Apply the template YAML file given in each use case directory.
 2. Apply the constraint YAML file.
 3. Verify by applying bad or good sample YAML files to validate the use case.

+For further use cases, see the [Gatekeeper library](https://github.com/open-policy-agent/gatekeeper/tree/master/library).